Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a continuous seller bond cost in Texas?

 The required bond amount varies based on the retailer’s total revenue accrued in the previous calendar year and is ultimately determined by the Comptroller.
-The sales tax bond amount is 4 times the amount of the retailer’s average monthly tax liability with a maximum requirement of $100,000.
+The sales tax bond amount is four times the amount of the retailer’s average monthly tax liability, with a maximum requirement of $100,000.

 The cost of this bond is subject to underwriting, which means the price you’ll pay is based not only on your required bond amount, but also on a review of your personal credit report.
 Contact one of our surety specialists to find out exactly how much you’ll pay for your Texas sales tax bond!

-We can provide you with a no-obligation quote on a Texas sales tax bond within 1 business day of receiving your application.
+We can provide you with a no-obligation quote on a Texas sales tax bond within one business day of receiving your application.
 What are you waiting for?
 Click here or call 1 (800) 308-4358 to apply now!

 Why do I need a Texas comptroller bond?